hollyjanedalton/final_ironhack_project/README.md

 - Starbucks per capita

 #### Process
-1. Find and import Starbucks dataset from Kaggle to python and complete exploratory data analysis
+1. Import Starbucks dataset from Kaggle to python and complete exploratory data analysis
 2. Data cleaning:
       - Handle NaNs, duplicates and empty cells, outliers
       - Standardize features names
-      - Regex to reformat opening hours into readable form
+      - Use regex to reformat opening hours into readable form
-      - Decide which columns/rows to drop
+      - Decide columns and rows to drop
 3. Web scrape population data from https://worldpopulationreview.com
 4. Create new dataset with population and Starbucks data and clean the dataset
-5. Build function to compare Latitude and Longitude of every Starbucks to find the 2 that are closest to each other
+5. Build function to compare Latitude and Longitude of every Starbucks to find the two that are closest to each other (this was quite advanced and I had help from instructor, Jan Molendijk)
 6. Fill 18% NaNs in the "Hours of Operation" column:
     - Use the "Hours of Operation" of the  literal "nearest neighbor" found with the #5 Function
 7. Data Visualizations in Tableau